 Though the population may seem small relative to other cities, the city only occupies 5.8 sq. miles, making it one of the most intense areas of population density in Central New Jersey.

-New Brunswick is best known for being home to the main campus of Rutgers, The State University of New Jersey, as well as the worldwide headquarters of Johnson & Johnson, a global pharmaceutical corporation started in the 1880's by three brothers from New Brunswick.
+New Brunswick is best known for being home to the main campus of Rutgers, The State University of New Jersey, as well as the worldwide headquarters of Johnson & Johnson, a global pharmaceutical corporation started in the 1880’s.

 New Brunswick’s Five Wards

 Though New Brunswick does not use a system of neighbhorhood-based elections (and whether or not it should has been a contentious issue for more than a century), the city is still divided into five political subdivisions known as wards.
-There is no Third Ward, as most of that area was destroyed and redeveloped into a hotel and corporate headquarters in the 1980's.
+There is no Third Ward, as most of that area’s housing was destroyed and redeveloped into a hotel and corporate headquarters in the early 1980’s.